 The key advantage and usefulness of active components is the ability to amplify the power of an input signal.
 No power is created of course but rather supplied by a capable power supply in the system.

 Components that can amplify the power of input signals have a number of key advantages beyond straight power amplification not that amplifying a weak audio signal to pump out great music is unimportant.

 Transistors: Applications in Modern Electronics

 The transistor is an essential component of the modern age.
-In analogue electronics, transistors are the building blocks of amplifiers, oscillators radio transmitters and receivers such as the FM transmitter, and the venerable operational amplifier.
+In analog electronics, transistors are the building blocks of amplifiers, oscillators radio transmitters, and receivers such as the FM transmitter, and the venerable operational amplifier.

 In digital electronics, transistors are the basic component of every computer chip, processor, memory module, and integrated circuit.
 This is why a good understanding of transistors is so critical for modern electronics.

 Integrated circuits are the core of every product, but sometimes

 A very rigorous transistor model is generally taught in undergraduate electronics courses, but this model is both unintuitive and overly complex when just starting out.

 Equations and models are essential, but often not the best way to start learning a complex topic or understand how components behave.

 The reality of how transistors really behave is hidden in equations where variables are assumed to be fixed when in reality manufacturing processes cause a great deal of variation that makes designing by equation alone very dangerous without a good background in how transistors work in real life.